R1DF/GetFromPexels/docs/02_MANAGING_A_SESSION.md

 This code snipped will not return anything to the terminal.
 However, it will save a photo and a video to your computer!
 Both photos and videos can be downloaded with the use of just one single function, where its path is given (the extension must not be given, a default is applied).
 Notice that the video object has several `video_files` that can be downloaded.
 For now, we can just download any of them.
-Video files ard delved into more detail in `video.md`.
+Video files are delved into more detail in `PexelsVideoFile.md`.

 ## Other functions?
 As previously said, there are other methods.
 Here is a list of some others as of v1.0.0: